Written by Kara S. Anderson

 The first is Seesaw.
 Seesaw helps you record learning throughout the course of your day.
 You can take photos, upload video, record voice clips or written notes and more.

-If you’re more of a paper person, though, you can find a simple tracker in my free printable pack.
+If you’re more of a paper person, though, you can find a simple tracker in my homeschool printable pack.

 It’s easy to get distracted